 From this brief description, you can already recognize the ideological heritage of most of the political gerontocracy that runs the U.S. today.
 Especially in the Democratic Party (the Republican is actively discarding mainstream traditions, despite behind-the-scenes efforts of so-called “moderates” like Mitt Romney and Lisa Murkowski to keep it still residually semi-sane), Cold War pluralism, proceduralism, pragmatism, centrist liberalism, elitism is the ideology that governs the leadership.
 When Biden a few months ago said, nauseatingly, that the country “needs a Republican Party that’s principled and strong,” that was pluralism speaking.
 The liberal hatred of Sanders and Ocasio-Cortez is the reaction of pluralist elitism to critiques of elitism.
 In order for real progress to happen, we need this pluralist centrism to decline, as it’s finally doing today.
 (Of course, that opens the way for neofascism, but the left simply has to fight this challenge off.)

 Rogin’s discussion of pluralism is extremely rich; I wish I could reproduce even a fraction of its richness here.
-The pluralists were/are, in essence, conservatives concerned above all with social cohesion and stability in an industrial society.
-They share avowed conservatives’ fear of the irrational masses and mass society itself—since it can lead to disorder, mass movements, totalitarianism, and the like—but they think the masses can be disciplined and controlled by belonging to a network of formal and informal groups in a bureaucratized society.
+The pluralists were/are, in essence, semi-conservatives concerned above all with social cohesion and stability in an industrial society.
+They share avowed conservatives’ fear of the irrational masses and mass society itself—since it can supposedly lead to disorder, mass movements, totalitarianism, and the like—but they think the masses can be disciplined and controlled by belonging to a network of formal and informal groups in a bureaucratized society.
 They share Durkheim’s worry that an epidemic of anomie and alienation, and thereby dangerous mass movements, can arise in a modern individualistic society in which old traditions and communities have been lost, but they respond that the solution to mass society is the pluralist society in which “groups provide individuals with specific channels for realizing their demands, focusing their members on the practical desires that can be realized in ordinary democratic politics… Moreover, when an individual belongs to many groups he cannot act in an extreme fashion in support of one group without threatening his commitment to another.
 He thus becomes committed in general to the society and is unable to threaten that commitment through the support of a particular extremism.”

 It’s a nice little theory, especially as it’s fleshed out in distinctions like that between rational class politics (not ideological but involving clashes of narrow economic interests between groups) and irrational status politics, based on vague status anxieties that bring forth things like the Ku Klux Klan in the 1920s, later McCarthyism, earlier Progressivism, and Populism.
 But pluralism isn’t hard to criticize.
 For instance, an argument Rogin could have made is that the modern, “stable” society its theorists love was made possible precisely by ideological mass movements like abolitionism, which indirectly abolished slavery, and the unemployed workers’ movement of the 1930s, which led to the welfare state.
 The civil rights movement, too, which had a “mass” character, was necessary to expand democracy and the liberal constitutional order that is the pluralists’ be-all and end-all.
 It seems these writers aren’t the most perceptive historians (despite including in their ranks famous historians like Hofstadter).